dmetal23/PrimerProject/README.md

 # PrimerProject
 A cgi-bin driven web application that uses BASH commands to consume file information.
+The web application can be found at www.csun.edu/~dr63126

 ## Project Summary Status
 The project is complete and fulfills all of the project requirements.